PyRepair/maniple/training-data/summarize-experiment-v2/pandas/84/prompt_response_response_3.md

     return unstacked
 ```

-This corrected version of the function should resolve the issue and successfully pass the failing tests, satisfying the expected input/output variable information provided.
+Please note that this code is a proposed fix for the buggy function and should be thoroughly tested to ensure it resolves the issue reported in the failing test and GitHub issue.